-- 1. Court protection of records (Third-party notice).
-If the requested records contain information that may affect the rights of a person who is named in the record or to whom the record specifically pertains, prior to providing the records, the Public Records Officer may give notice to such persons.
-Generally, a 14-day notice will be given to allow time for the affected individual(s) to seek an order from a court to prevent or limit the disclosure.
-The notice to the affected person(s) will include a copy or summary of the request.
-Nothing in this section requires the City to provide such third-party notice, unless otherwise required by law. - m.
+- m.
+Court protection of records (Third-party notice).
+If the requested records contain information that may affect rights of a person who is named in the record or to whom the record specifically pertains and that may be exempt from disclosure, prior to providing the records the Public Records Officer may give notice to such persons.
+Generally, 14-days' notice will be given in order to make it possible to contact the requestor and ask him or her to revise the request or, if necessary, allow affected individuals to take action seek and order from a court to prevent or limit the disclosure.
+The notice to the affected person(s) will include a copy of the request.
+Nothing in this section requires the City to provide such third-party notice, unless otherwise required by law. - n.
 Inspection of records.
 To the extent possible, the Public Records Officer shall promptly provide space to inspect public records in the Public Records Division.
 The requestor must claim or review the assembled records within 30 days of the Public Records Officer's notification that the records are available for inspection or copying.
-The Public Records Officer will notify the requestor in writing of this requirement and suggest that they contact the agency to make arrangements to claim or review the records.
+The Public Records Officer will notify the requestor in writing of this requirement and suggest that he or she contact the agency to make arrangements to claim or review the records.

-If the requestor or a representative of the requestor fails to claim or review the records within the 30-day period, or make other arrangements, the Public Records Officer may consider the request abandoned, close the request, and re-file the assembled records.
+If the requestor or a representative of the requestor fails to claim or review the records within the 30-day period, or make other arrangements, the Public Records Officer may close the request and re-file the assembled records.
+Other public records requests can be processed before a subsequent request by the same person for the same or almost identical records, which will be processed as a new request.